Product market fit in fundraising pitch deck

 - Show good conversion results and improvements.

-Discussing post-sales PMF might be considered blasphemy.
+Discussing post-sales product market fit might be considered blasphemy.
 You identified an opportunity to sell something people need, we’re able to reach those people and they actually bought your product.
-That is the definition of PMF.
+That is the definition of product market fit.
 “Crank up the marketing machine and let’s make money”.

 Could be.
 Maybe.
 Maybe not.
 It really depends on your market stage.

 Let’s assume this is a new market, with the active customers mostly being early adopters and influences.
 For example,

 Let’s look at an example of a company that developed an AR set that helps surgeons.

 They identified all the relevant conferences and even managed to hit a benefits-driven messaging that had nothing to do with AR, something similar to “lower your risk and insurance policy”.
 Most importantly, because they were playing in a niche, their marketing costs were very low which got them many qualified leads.
 They have great sales leadership and processes and are able to convert many of the leads to paying customers.
 Overall - a very high level of product market fit.

 What do you expect will happen if they crank up the marketing machine now?